Luthey-Schulten-Lab/SummerSchool_2025/DNA/README.md

 ## Outline of tutorial:

 1. Introduction to DNA simulation with btree_chromo and LAMMPS
-2. Running btree_chromo: Setting up on Delta and running a simulation
+2. Setting up and running your first simulation on Delta
-3. Modeling the minimal cell
+3. Modeling the minimal cell chromsome replication and initial structure
 4. Modeling chromosome dynamics
 5. Understanding btree_chromo commands
 6. Visualization and analysis with VMD